jojozhuang/jojozhuang.github.io/_posts/2017-08-09-building-web-application-with-angular4.md

 > Build web application with Angular4 and Angular CLI.

 ## 1. Game Store Web Application
-Previously, I introduced how to use JSP and MySQL/MongoDB to create a website, which is used to manage products.
-In this tutorial, we will learn how to use Angular and RESTful web service build such web application.
+Previously, I introduced how to use JSP and MySQL/MongoDB to build web application to manage products.
+In this tutorial, we will learn how to use Angular and RESTful web service to build such web application.

 ## 2. Angular Project
 ### 2.1 Creating New Project